profmitchell/LAUncher/README.md

 1. **Launch LAUncher**
 2. **Load a Plugin** - Click "Load Plugin…" in the toolbar to browse available plugins
 3. **Select a Plugin** - Choose from the list of discovered Audio Units
-4. **Play Notes** - Use MIDI input, musical typing keyboard, or the on-screen keyboard
+4. **Play Notes** - Use MIDI input, QWERTY Piano keyboard, or the on-screen keyboard
 5. **Adjust Parameters** - Use the plugin's native UI to tweak settings
 6. **Control Transport** - Use the play/pause button to control BPM-synced effects

 ### Features Guide

-#### Musical Typing
+#### QWERTY Piano
-Enable musical typing to use your QWERTY keyboard as a MIDI controller.
+Enable QWERTY Piano to use your QWERTY keyboard as a MIDI controller.
 The on-screen keyboard can be toggled on/off and repositioned by dragging.

 #### MIDI Learn
 1. Click "MIDI Learn" in the More menu